appsmithorg/appsmith-docs/core-concepts/displaying-data-read/README.md

 ### Grouping Widgets

+Appsmith supports grouping of widgets.
+When you group widgets, they are put in a container and can be moved together.
+To do this -
-Widgets can be grouped together by selecting multiple widgets with Ctrl + Left Click.
-Once selected, click on the dotted square icon or press Ctrl + G.
+* Select multiple widgets with Ctrl + Left Click
+* Now click on the dotted square icon or press Ctrl + G
-Once grouped, the widgets are put in a container and can move together.

 ![](../../.gitbook/assets/group-widgets-2.gif)